MamaDespik/ZeroSum/README.md

 # ZeroSum
-Development of the ZeroSum Game
+Development of the ZeroSum Parlor/Card Game

+Not currently under any opensource license.